A2 raw milk is becoming much more in demand these days as people learn about the problematic A1 beta-casein protein found in A1 milk.

 Did you know that lactating cows are incredibly important for re-building the soil?

+And the most nutrient dense raw milk will come from healthy cows that are grazing on healthy pastures.
 Please keep this in mind when purchasing raw milk along with the A1 beta-casein protein factor.

-I happened to come across a book at one of the farms we stayed at for a few months called, "Keeping a Family Cow" by Joann S Grohman.
+I happened to come across a book at one of the farms we stayed at for a few months called, "Keeping a Family Cow" by Joann S. Grohman.

 It all centers around the milk protein called casein which exists in alpha, beta, and kappa forms.
 All are present in every cow.